 Comprehensive Cardiovascular Screening with Max Pulse Technology

-Experience the cutting-edge Max Pulse, an FDA Class II cardiovascular medical screening device that assesses your cardiovascular risk.
-This non-intrusive device utilizes pulsewave analysis technology, monitoring the journey of your blood from the heart to fingertips.
-Within 3 minutes, it identifies arterial hardening and assesses stress levels.
+Experience the cutting-edge Max Pulse, an FDA Class II cardiovascular screening device that assesses your cardiovascular risk.
+Using non-intrusive pulse wave analysis technology, it monitors the journey of blood from the heart to the fingertips.
+Within just three minutes, the test identifies signs of arterial hardening and, at the same time, evaluates physical and mental stress levels.

 By analyzing fingertip blood using a photoelectric clip, the Max Pulse creates a dynamic graph of your heartbeat, capturing both systolic and diastolic phases.
 Utilizing a sophisticated algorithm, the Max Pulse Evaluation interprets variations in arterial pressure, providing insights into arterial hardening and potential atherosclerosis (plaque buildup).